 In accordance with ASC 350, the Group does not amortize goodwill, but tests it for impairment.
 The Group tests goodwill for impairment at the reporting unit level on an annual basis as of October 1, and between annual tests when an event occurs or circumstances change that could indicate that the asset might be impaired.
 Under ASC 350-20-35, the Group has the option to choose whether it will apply a qualitative assessment first and then a quantitative assessment, if necessary, or to apply a quantitative assessment directly.
-For reporting units applying a qualitative assessment first, the Group starts the goodwill impairment test by assessing qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is mandatory.
+For reporting units applying a qualitative assessment first, the Group starts the goodwill impairment test by assessing qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is mandatory.
 Otherwise, no further testing is required.
 The quantitative impairment test consists of a comparison of the fair value of goodwill with its carrying value.
 For reporting units directly applying the quantitative assessment, the Group performs the goodwill impairment test by quantitatively comparing the fair values of those reporting units to their carrying amounts.
 After performing the assessment, if the carrying amounts of the reporting units are higher than their fair value, the Group performs the second step of the two-step quantitative goodwill impairment test.